Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 • Always show up

-Regardless of if a player is feeling down on themselves that day or is worried about messing up a skill in front of their teammates, the most crucial step to show they are a hard worker is simply by showing up.
+Regardless of whether a player is feeling down on themselves that day or is worried about messing up a skill in front of their teammates, the most crucial step to show they are a hard worker is simply by showing up.

 • Stay committed